Tea in the United Kingdom: Cultivation in India

 The popularity of tea occasioned the furtive export of slips, a small shoot for planting or twig for grafting to tea plants, from China to British India and its commercial cultivation there, beginning in 1840.
 Between 1872 and 1884, the supply of tea to the British Empire increased with the expansion of the railway to the east.
 The demand, however, was not proportional, which caused prices to rise.
 Nevertheless, starting in 1884, innovations in tea preparation caused the price of tea to drop and remained relatively low through the first half of the 20th century.
 Soon afterwards, London became the centre of the international tea trade.
 With high tea imports also came a large increase in the demand for porcelain.
 The demand for teacups, pots, and dishes increased to go along with the popular new drink.

 Today

-In 2003, DataMonitor reported that regular tea drinking in the United Kingdom was on the decline.
-There was a 10.25% decline in the purchase of normal teabags in Britain between 1997 and 2002.
+In 2003 DataMonitor reported that regular tea-drinking in the United Kingdom was declining.
+There was a 10.25 per cent decline in the purchase of normal teabags in Britain between 1997 and 2002.
 Sales of ground coffee also fell during the same period.
-Britons were instead drinking health-oriented beverages, like fruit or herbal teas, consumption of which increased 50% from 1997 to 2002.
+Britons were instead drinking health-orientated beverages, like fruit or herbal teas, consumption of which increased 50 per cent from 1997 to 2002.
 A further unexpected statistic is that the sales of decaffeinated tea and coffee fell faster than the sale of more common varieties during this period.
 Declining tea sales were matched by an increase in espresso sales.
 Nevertheless, tea remains an extremely popular drink and is still ingrained in British culture and society.

+The first locally grown tea, from Tregothnan in Cornwall, was harvested in 2005.
+By 2019, the plantation produced 20 tonnes of tea annually.